ascholerChemeketa/cs160Reader/_sources/DataRepresentation/Hexadecimal.rst

 .. pseudo_h3:: Why Hexadecimal
     :class: underlined

 Why would we want another base system?
 Large binary values are hard for people to read accurately and remember.
 Try it yourself - quickly try to decide if 0011100101110110 and 0011100101100110 are the same.
 Those two binary strings listed above look like this in hex: :math:`{3976}_{16}` and :math:`{3966}_{16}` - it is a little easier to say the values and to see where the difference is, isn't it?
-Because changing switching from binary to hex is so easy, hexadecimal is used to display binary values in a more human readable form.
+Because changing switching from binary to hex is so easy, hexadecimal is used to display binary values in a more human-readable form.
 You will see an example of where this is used in web page design on the next page.

 .. pseudo_h4:: Self Check
     :class: underlined